5 Best Ways to Announce & Notify Contest Winners (With Examples)

 - In the email, please confirm that’s it OK for us to publish your name on our social channels

-- This one is totally optional, but if you’re excited about winning, we’d love for you to share your win with our Fans and Followers!
+- This one is totally optional, but if you’re excited about winning, take a selfie and share it with us!

 If you have any questions, just email me at email@example.com - I’m happy to help :)